Chapter 9 : Love Nest

 “I live with my friends.
 I read loads, I like muggle television and books.
 And chocolate.
 Lots of chocolate.
 The Arithmancy thing is debatable.”

 Theodore grinned.
 “Well, we seem to have a lot more in common than before.”

 “Would you be alright with discussing the Arithmancy issue more in detail next week?”

 “Coffee.
 Dinner.
 Whatever.”
 Theodore shrugged half-heartedly.
 “As long as you pick something.”

 “Coffee,” said Padma, still reeling with surprise.
 “Okay.”

 Was it?
 Padma looked up, blinking.
 I suppose it is…

 After returning to the office and after a hasty goodbye, Padma returned to her desk in a daze.
 Theodore Nott?
 This was getting stranger by the moment.
 Only after she’d sat back down did she realize that they’d forgotten to buy any food during lunch.
-Or that Anthony and Fanny had never bothered returning from a thirty minute trip to the loo.
+Or that Anthony and Franny had never bothered returning from a thirty minute trip to the loo.